ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

     * salt takes as value the empty byte string.

-    * IKM is computed as a cofactor Diffie-Hellman shared secret (see Section 5.7.1.2 of {{NIST-800-56A}}), using an ECDH algorithm pre-agreed between Client and AS.
+    * IKM is computed as a cofactor Diffie-Hellman shared secret (see Section 5.7.1.2 of {{NIST-800-56A}}), using the ECDH algorithm that is used as Pairwise Key Agreement Algorithm in the OSCORE group.
 The Client uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the AS.
 For X25519 and X448, the procedure is described in {{Section 5 of RFC7748}}.

        The Client's private key is the one associated with the Client's authentication credential used in the OSCORE group and specified in the 'req_cnf' parameter above.
 The Client may obtain the Diffie-Hellman public key of the AS during its registration process at the AS.

-       The Client and AS may agree on the ECDH algorithm to use during the Client's registration at the AS.
-The ECDH-SS + HKDF-256 algorithm specified in {{Section 6.3.1 of RFC9053}} is mandatory to implement.

     * info takes as value the PoP input.